I’ve been doing this more than I had expected, which warrants a blog post.

 - you can only login to

-with your SSH key. - you cannot login with
+dummywith your SSH key. - you cannot login with

-- you cannot login with
+ssh dummy@my_ip - you cannot login with

 ssh root@my_ip

-I then installed oh-my-bash
+I then installed oh-my-bash:

-|
+| |

-For my .bashrc
+For my .bashrc:

-|
+| |

 Docker

-I considered using Podman, but my apps use docker-compose
+I considered using Podman, but my apps use docker-compose so I don’t want to worry about feature parity.

 I’m also not running Docker in Rootless mode for the same reasons.